kunal-gohrani/TerraWeek/day02/README.md

 2. Variables in HCL
 3. Terraform Commands
 4. Create a local file using resources and variables
-5. Using AWS provider to create an EC2 instance

 ## Block, Parameters, and Arguments
 In HCL (HashiCorp Configuration Language), a block is a fundamental structure used to define and configure **resources**, **data sources**, **providers**, and other elements within a configuration file.
 A block is identified by its type and is defined using **curly braces {}**.
 Let’s take a simple example of a block that defines an AWS EC2 instance: